 June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 The Monster car had a pretty darn good weekend!
-We didn't win the race, but they made great runs down the track even in the heat and the gremlins that
+We didn't win the race, but they made great runs down the track even in the heat and the gremlins that seem

-weekend was that there was absolutely no rain!!
+that there was absolutely no rain!!
 This is the only race this entire year so far that we haven't had rain.
-We did have a bit of wind on Thursday
+We did have a bit of wind on Thursday during set up.
+If

-during set up.
-If you notice in the picture of Frank and I the top of the tent is pretty mush an enormous sail.
-In 35 mile an hour winds this sail is not the most fun
+you notice in the picture of Frank and I the top of the tent is pretty mush an enormous sail.
+In 35 mile an hour winds this sail is not the most fun thing to set up.

-thing to set up.
-While we set it up two of us literally had to lay on top of the tent on top of the semi in order to hold in down so Frank could attach it without the
+While we set it up two of us literally had to lay on top of the tent on top of the semi in order to hold in down so Frank could attach it without the awning taking off

-awning taking off with him attached to the strap that holds it to the semi.
+with him attached to the strap that holds it to the semi.
 The wind was so strong it almost took the sail out from underneath us.
-We had a plan
+We had a plan to roll to the left if it

-to roll to the left if it did lift us up in order to not fall of the 12 foot tall semi roof, but luckily we were fat enough to hold it down.
-It definitely got the heart pumping
+did lift us up in order to not fall of the 12 foot tall semi roof, but luckily we were fat enough to hold it down.
+It definitely got the heart pumping a little.
+Our party

-a little.
-Our party tent wasn't quite as full this weekend so I took full advantage of being able to go up to the starting line to watch the races with the team.
-Since
+tent wasn't quite as full this weekend so I took full advantage of being able to go up to the starting line to watch the races with the team.
+Since the last few trips

-the last few trips to the starting line I left my handy camera behind, today I kept it in my pocket all day in order to get a few shots of a day in our work lives to
+to the starting line I left my handy camera behind, today I kept it in my pocket all day in order to get a few shots of a day in our work lives to share with you all.

-share with you all.
 Kenny won the first round with an amazing run, but lost round number two by just a smidgen.
-Let's hope the fast runs stay with us on what
+Let's hope the fast runs stay with us on what has become known

-has become known as the 'U.S. Tour' that we re about to embark on.
+as the 'U.S. Tour' that we re about to embark on.
 Since the Tennessee race was postponed we will now have 6 races in 6 weekends.
-After
+After this week off we will

-this week off we will head to New Jersey and within six weeks we will be all the way over on the West Coast in Sonoma California.
-It will be a busy time, but very
+head to New Jersey and within six weeks we will be all the way over on the West Coast in Sonoma California.
+It will be a busy time, but very exciting to see how

-exciting to see how the competition of the races stacks up since none of the teams will have any time to test in between these next 6 races.
-We are off to New
+the competition of the races stacks up since none of the teams will have any time to test in between these next 6 races.
+We are off to New Hampshire to visit

-Hampshire to visit some good friends and squeeze in the last few states of the U.S that we haven't yet been to.
+some good friends and squeeze in the last few states of the U.S that we haven't yet been to.

 Parrottrek Journal 2007